Season of Re-education

 Here's what another mom wrote...

-My 2 cents in answer to your question...
 All I can tell you is what has hit me the hardest, but for each person what they need is different...
 Barb's Guide-A-Log is the absolute first thing to get if you don't have that.
 The many mini-articles are an excellent encouragement in your time of seeking.

 A lot of her resources I already had, and the seeds were planted over the past few years, but something last year seemed to "tip me over the edge" so to speak into a whole new way of living.
-For me (and I can only speak for myself), it was Barb's cassettes "Out of Fear & Burnout; Into Focus, Freedom & Refreshment."
+For me (and I can only speak for myself), it was Barb's "Out of Fear & Burnout; Into Focus, Freedom & Refreshment" message.
 Then Shepherding a Child's Heart, which was very difficult for me to read ~ very convicting.
 I had to put it down many times because my poor soul could not handle it and I felt that the book was continually pointing at me telling me I was a failure in "shepherding" ..... and I was.
 (So it was what I needed to hear even if I didn't want to hear it.)
 Then also To Train Up a Child by Michael and Debi Pearl was excellent (and inexpensive) to show that it is all from the heart... but that showed me how I was not enjoying my children.

 I began to get the idea that not only would it be okay to have fun with my kids, but that it was my job!!
 I was supposed to enjoy them!
 I began to see them as souls, rather than little people to feed, clothe, and read to.
 This was the light for me, and perhaps I've been hearing it for years, a tape here, a speaker there.
 But I struggled so hard ~ wasn't I supposed to "make sure they obey?" as my main job in life?
 I gave that thinking up so to speak, and decided to try to communicate to their hearts instead.
 And I find that it is fruitful!
 Just like I read in someone else's post, if our hearts are not "together", I am just wasting time.
 I am no better than the public school teacher whose kids stare out the window for hours on end.
 What's the point?
 So instead of books (even all that good literature that I used to shove down their throat!), we try ~ or rather, I try ~ to make sure that we are meeting spiritual needs with one another, and we try to enjoy life, whatever that means to us.